CodeFreezr/awesome-LearnRwithR/README.md

 ![learnrwithr](static/combined-logo.png)

-In the first part you find links to source code, documentation & community of the packages itseld.
+In the first part you find links to source code, documentation & community of the packages itself.
 In the second part we list courses made with learnR or {swirl}.
 A third part list further resources for learning R.

 You're welcome to add new stuff or report glitches.
 See [contributing.md](contributing.md) how to pull requests.